artifishvr/UwuifierBot/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the GNU General Public License.
+Distributed under the GNU Affero General Public License v3.0.
 See `LICENSE` for more information.
 <p align="right">(<a href="#top">back to top</a>)</p>